De-extinction

 The Pyrenean ibex, also known as the bouquetin (French) and bucardo (Spanish), is the only animal to have survived de-extinction past birth through cloning.

-De-extinction (also known as resurrection biology, or species revivalism) is the process of generating an organism that either resembles or is an extinct organism.
+De-extinction (also known as resurrection biology, or species revivalism) is the process of human intervention to generate an organism that either resembles or is an extinct organism.
 There are several ways to carry out the process of de-extinction.
 Cloning is the most widely proposed method, although genome editing and selective breeding have also been considered.
-Similar techniques have been applied to certain endangered species, in hopes to boost their genetic diversity.
+Similar techniques have been applied to certain endangered species, in hopes of boosting their genetic diversity.
 The only method of the three that would provide an animal with the same genetic identity is cloning.
 There are benefits and drawbacks to the process of de-extinction ranging from technological advancements to ethical issues.

+History of the term

+De-extinction as a concept involving genetics traces back to the Nazi-era eco-fascist efforts "integral to recreating the mythical German landscape of ancient times, when the Aryan race was pure and unthreatened", but the term itself arose in the twentieth century "in response to a series of breakthroughs in resurrection biology".

+One example of this was the work done by Berlin zoo director Lutz Heck, in collaboration with his brother and Munich zoo director Heinz Heck, to bring aurochs back from extinction through a process of selective breeding.
+Their work was condemned by the Union of German Zoo Directors in 1951, when they stated "that their organization would offer no financial or other support for breeding back extinct species since it was not only a scientific impossibility but took away resources from the pressing issue of preserving threatened animals."